HCL-TECH-SOFTWARE/domino-one-touch-setup/templating.md

 ```"name": "{{ SERVERSETUP_SERVER_NAME }}",```

-The syntax used is the same syntax you might know from ([Helm Charts](https://helm.sh/) in the container world or in [Ansible](https://www.ansible.com/) automation scripts.
+The syntax used is very similar to ([Helm Charts](https://helm.sh/) in the container world or in [Ansible](https://www.ansible.com/) automation scripts.

 The variables used are the same environment variables defined for an environment variable setup.
 This combines the flexibility and easy of environment variable setup with a JSON file configuration.